NLP-Challenges/Study-Bot/docs/DOCUMENTATION.md

 #### Evaluation
 We performed quantitative and qualitative evaluations to ascertain the best-performing model in terms of generating context-informed, abstractive answers.

-## Future Work

-- When we would move towards deploying "Data" in a production environment, our focus would be on continual retraining and improvement of the classifier.
-This will be achieved by leveraging new human feedback to refine the model's accuracy and adaptability to real-world interactions.
-- Our next steps involve continuous improvement of the question-answering module based on real-world interactions and user feedback.

 ### Step 3: Concern Path

 For the concern path, we built a prompt upon ethics theory.
 Find the comprehensive report including evaluation here: [Concern Path](concern_path.pdf)